codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 max-width="40%"
 %}

 In Codefresh you can just use one or more Docker images in your pipeline.
 The tool versions will be launched only while the pipeline is active.
-Once the pipeline finished all docker images that took part in it are discarded.
+Once the pipeline finished all Docker images that took part in it are discarded.
 The Codefresh build node has only Docker installed and nothing else.
 This means that you can easily mix and match tool versions.
 Here is a Codefresh pipeline that uses multiple versions of Java and Node.

 `codefresh.yml`